no-context/moo/README.md

     // ...
 ```

-If you've reached the end of moo's internal buffer, next() will return `undefined`.
+If you've reached the end of Moo's internal buffer, next() will return `undefined`.
 You can always feed() it more if that happens.

-**Errors:** if no token matches, at the moment you get an `ERRORTOKEN` containing the rest of the input.
-Better error handling is a work-in-progress.

 On Regular Expressions